-Florida has no state income tax, which means Social Security retirement benefits, pension income and income from IRAs or a 401(k) are all untaxed.
-Florida has no estate or inheritance tax.
-Property and sales tax rates are close to the national averages.
+Florida has no state income tax, which means Social Security retirement benefits, pension income and income from an IRA or a 401(k) are all untaxed.
+Florida has no estate or inheritance tax, and property and sales tax rates are close to national marks.

 Annual Social Security Income